 - 1. The learning objectives for each course you are enrolled in. - 2.
-How grades are determined for each of your courses. - 3.
+Now how grades are determined for each of your courses. - 3.
 The established policies, procedures, and academic and behavioral guidelines on which you are expected to base your conduct and performance. - 4.
-That you have the right to file an academic appeal or grievance under policies and procedures outlined in the Columbia State Community College Student Handbook.
+To file an academic appeal or grievance under policies and procedures outlined in the Columbia State Community College Student Handbook.